 Heads up: some of the links on this site are affiliate links.
 If you click and make a booking or purchase, I’ll make a commission (at no extra cost to you).
 I partner with companies I personally use and the $$ goes towards creating more awesome, free travel content.

-The last time I rode a camel was when I went on holiday with my Mum to Tunisia.
+The first time I rode a camel was when I went on holiday with my Mum to Tunisia.
 We rode camels over sand dunes in the Sahara Desert dressed in Arabian attire; it was quite the experience.

 More recently I went camel riding in the Negev desert during my 6-day trip to Israel.
 We checked out of the Isrotel Dead Sea and made our way by car to Sfinat Hamidbar; a bedouin camp located opposite the Golda Park on Route 40 in the heart of the Negev.